SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 Just use your id (Username + Password) for the [softuni.bg](softuni.bg) website.
 If you haven't yet registered, go right ahead – it's just a standard website registration and takes no more than a minute.

 ## Typical mistakes in Java programs
-One mistake we often see with beginners is that they write their **code outside the body of the `main(String[] args)` method**.
-This causes an error because the integrated environment or the compiler cannot read the commands issued in the program correctly.
-Here's an example of an incorrect program:
+One mistake that often sees with beginners is that they write their **code outside the body of the `main(String[] args)` method**.
+It causes an error because the integrated environment or the compiler cannot read the commands issued in the program correctly.
+Here is an example of an incorrect program:
 ```java
 static void main(String[] args)
 {